glific/glific/README.md

 for Glific to operate.

 **For contributors:**
-Please get in touch with the team on Discord and get a limited time key.
+Please get in touch with the team on Discord and get a limited-time key.
 Once they're provided to you, run:

 ```bash
 mix hex.repo add oban https://getoban.pro/repo --fetch-public-key SHA256:4/abc/edf/gef+aIWPc --auth-key abcdefghi